 In addition to the core documentation, a variety of side deeds and tripartite deeds will be entered into between the government, financiers and key subcontractors to regulate cure rights, and interface agreements with affected stakeholders such as proximate infrastructure and local authorities.
 That said, there continue to be variations in the structure and scope of PPPs on a project-by-project basis to reflect the particular requirements of a project.

 In recent years, governments have begun to explore service-focused PPP models, particularly in the context of social infrastructure.
 These structures tend to be operator-led (rather than equity or builder-led) and focus on the underlying services that the government is procuring (e.g., health or housing services) rather than the facility or asset (e.g., the hospital or social housing), which is merely there to facilitate the delivery of those services.

 ii The authorities

 While treasury departments and their specialist teams exercise a coordination and supervisory function in respect of PPPs, individual projects are typically procured by the government agency that has responsibility for delivering the service that will be enabled by the infrastructure.
-For example, the New Grafton Prison was procured by the New South Wales Department of Justice, with New South Wales Treasury providing support in relation to PPP policy and financial matters.
-Similarly, transport-related PPPs are often implemented by transport and infrastructure agencies within each government – for example, the Melbourne Metro Rail Authority is responsible for the procurement of the Metro Tunnel project.
+For example, the New Grafton Prison was procured by the NSW Department of Justice, with NSW Treasury providing support in relation to PPP policy and financial matters.
+Similarly, transport-related PPPs are often implemented by transport and infrastructure agencies within each government – for example, Sydney Metro is responsible for the procurement of the Sydney Metro project.

-States and territories have (to varying degrees) implemented template project documentation to ensure consistency of key-risk allocations across projects within their jurisdiction and reduce bid costs.
+States and territories have (to varying degrees) implemented template project documentation to ensure the consistency of key risk allocations across projects within their jurisdiction and reduce bid costs.
 In 2018, Victoria released an updated suite of project document templates.
 The creation of template documents has led to significant convergence in the form and risk allocation of the template documentation between the states and territories.

 iii General requirements for PPP contracts